 Video interpretation is an important part of the daily operations of the clinical departments at Odense University Hospital (OUH).
-Video interpretation is a relatively new service, which is used in consultations with patients, who do not speak or understand Danish to a degree that makes it possible to communicate with the staff.
+It is a relatively new service, which is used in consultations with patients, who do not speak or understand Danish to a degree that makes it possible to communicate with the staff.

 The implementation of video interpretation took place as a part of a national project from 2009 to 2011.
 In the fall of 2014, video interpretation accounted for 88 % of the joint number of interpretations at OUH.

-An additional advantange is the booking process, which has been made digital.
+An additional advantage is the booking process, which has been made digital.
 This makes it easier for the hospital to keep an eye on and control the use of interpreters, and it has been made easier for the departments to view and change their bookings.

-Video interpretation is an assistance from an interpreter delivered through a video conference.
+An assistance from an interpreter delivered through a video conference.
 By interpreting through video, the patient, doctor and interpreter are able to see and hear each other, but the interpreter is not physically present.
 Video interpretation is available in more or less all languages, including sign language.